-Scilla hyacinthoides is a bulb plant that produces clumps of up to 2 inches (5 cm) wide bulbs, with many (10 to 12), up to 1.5 feet (45 cm) long and up to 1 inch (2.5 cm) wide, green leaves.
-In early to mid-spring appear the up to 3 feet (90 cm) long, many flowered, tall, spike-like racemes bearing blue, star-shaped flowers with white bracts.
+Scilla hyacinthoides is a bulb plant that produces clumps of up to 2 inches (5 cm) wide bulbs with many (10 to 12), up to 1.5 feet (45 cm) long and up to 1 inch (2.5 cm) wide, green leaves.
+In early to mid-spring appear the up to 3 feet (90 cm) long, many-flowered, spike-like racemes bearing blue, star-shaped flowers with white bracts.

 USDA hardiness zone 7a to 9b: from 0 °F (−17.8 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Scilla is adapted to full sun or dappled shade and likes well-drained soil.
 It naturally grows in rocky wooded areas, so it is just at home in dryish semi-wild parts of the landscape as it is in a rich, moist garden bed.
-Bulbs should be planted in fall.
+Bulbs should be planted in the fall.
 Plant the bulbs in loose soil three to four inches deep and 8 inches (20 cm) apart with the tapered end pointed up.
 Scilla should receive regular water during the spring flush of growth.
-However, since the weather tends to be cool and moist during this time, it is generally not necessary to irrigate.
-In fact, it is important to not over water, as the bulbs can rot.
+However, since the weather tends to be cool and moist during this time, it is generally unnecessary to irrigate.
+In fact, it is important not to overwater, as the bulbs can rot.

 - Back to genus Scilla